Investment Tax Guide For Canadians

 If you sold an investment in December to take a capital loss, you cannot include the loss in your income tax report if you re-purchased the shares within 30 days.

 In the eye of the government, it’s as if you were still holding it and never sold it.
 Make sure you plan your capital loss usage in November.
-That’s 6 months before you have to file your income tax report.
+That’s six months before you have to file your income tax report.
 As you can see, planning can save you some money.

 TIP: Make sure you have all the transactions to show the capital gains in the spreadsheet.
 I have a sheet for each year.
 Check out the capital gains guide.